Not on display

 Born and trained in Rome, but based from 1758 in London where he worked as a draughtsman and decorator for the leading architects John, James and Robert Adam, Brunias moved to the British West Indies in 1764.
 Brunias accompanied Sir William Young (1724/5–88) as a draughtsman on his voyage to the West Indies in 1764.
 Young had been appointed as the new Commissioner and Receiver for the sale of lands in the islands of Dominica, St Vincent and Tobago, which were among the Caribbean territories to be been ceded to Britain by France and Spain at the end of the Seven Years’ War (1756–63).
 Brunias remained in the British West Indies for the rest of his life, mainly residing on St Vincent and Dominica.
 He returned to London for a few years only in the late 1770s (while Caribbean islands were caught up in the war between Britain and revolutionary America and her French and Spanish allies, with Dominica returned to French rule from 1778 to 1783), and during this period published several prints of West Indian subjects including that of a dancing scene in Dominica noted above.23 His images had a considerable influence on British perceptions of the slave plantations.
 Although his oil paintings would have been produced for a local clientèle of plantation owners and colonial governors, his compositions were well-known in Britain and elsewhere in the world: prints after his paintings circulated widely and were republished into the nineteenth century, and were used to illustrate the third edition of Bryan Edwards’s influential History, Civil and Commercial, of the British Colonies in the West Indies (1801).

 Although Brunias evidently created a fiction about life in the West Indies which was intended to prove palatable to the plantation owners and colonial administrators who made up his clientèle – and whose interests were coming under threat in the late eighteenth century from slave revolts in the plantations and an increasingly vocal anti-slavery movement in Britain – some recent scholarship has suggested how his images also registered the complexity of Caribbean society.
-Such images acknowledge the interaction of different ethnic and cultural groups within Caribbean society and focus intently, but with some bewilderment, on the combination of western and African elements in costume and personal ornament adopted by black and ‘mulatto’ people.
+Such images acknowledge the interaction of different ethnic and cultural groups within Caribbean society and focus intently, but with some bewilderment, on the combination of western and African elements in costume and personal ornament adopted by Black and mixed heritage people.
 The scholar Beth Fowkes Tobin proposed that in adopting an ‘ethnographic’ view of West Indian cultures:

 Brunias’s paintings of African Caribbeans, both freed and enslaved, bear traces of the struggle for personhood, and in is representation of clothing we can see both the suppression and the presence of narratives of self actualisation for the subjects of his paintings.
-Brunias’s paintings and prints, in recording the quotidian cross–cultural encounters of the ‘sugar’ islands, capture the contradictions inherent in the colonial slave societies of the West Indies24
+Brunias’s paintings and prints, in recording the quotidian cross–cultural encounters of the ‘sugar’ islands, capture the contradictions inherent in the colonial slave societies of the West Indies.24

-The art historian Kay Dian Kriz has made a similarly sustained analysis of Brunias’s images, proposing that their focus on the role of the ‘mulatto’ woman in commerce and leisure articulated a titillating sense of the economic fruitfulness of the colonies while avoiding the representation of plantation labour or sugar itself, as the raw material which was so controversially the basis of the Caribbean’s colonial economy: ‘the bounty and variety so closely associated with a colony are imaged in terms of human difference and local consumption’.25 For Mia L. Bagneris, who completed a doctoral dissertation on Brunias’s work in 2009, Brunias’s focus on the active, even joyous, interaction of different ethnic and social groups within West Indian society has a subversive potential and arguably challenged the racial hierarchies imposed by British colonial rule.
+The art historian Kay Dian Kriz has made a similarly sustained analysis of Brunias’s images, proposing that their focus on the role of women of African and European heritage in commerce and leisure articulated a titillating sense of the economic fruitfulness of the colonies while avoiding the representation of plantation labour or sugar itself, as the raw material which was so controversially the basis of the Caribbean’s colonial economy: ‘the bounty and variety so closely associated with a colony are imaged in terms of human difference and local consumption’.25 For Mia L. Bagneris, who completed a doctoral dissertation on Brunias’s work in 2009, Brunias’s focus on the active, even joyous, interaction of different ethnic and social groups within West Indian society has a subversive potential and arguably challenged the racial hierarchies imposed by British colonial rule.
 She proposed that: ‘Undercutting their ostensible raison d’être [as ethnographic records], Agostino Brunias’s paintings reject the notion of a carefully ordered grid of human types in favour of a multi-hued mélange of glorious humanity’.26

 This re-evaluation of Brunias and his work has gathered pace only over the last two decades.
 Surveying the materials relevant to the historical study of the Caribbean collected by museums in 1987, the anthropologist David C. Devenish noted that although Brunias’s images were among the most important relevant pictorial source materials for the study of the historical West Indies, ‘very few of these have survived and almost none in Museums.
 The British Museum is the only Museum in the UK which appears to have a worthwhile collection’.27 Bought by Tate in 2013, Dancing Scene in the West Indies c.1764–96 was the first West Indian scene in oils by Brunias to enter a UK public collection.
 Only his earlier career, as a decorative painter working for the Adams, is represented in the national collections, in the form of decorative panels from Kedleston Hall, Derbyshire in the Victoria and Albert Museum (W.38:1, 2–1975) and drawings connected with architectural schemes.
 Prints reproducing various West Indian scenes by Brunias are also held by the British Library, Museum of London, National Maritime Museum and, as Devenish noted, the British Museum.

-Brunias is much better represented in collections in America and Caribbean.
+Brunias is much better represented in collections in America and the Caribbean.
 Long considered as accurate visual evidence of folk life or as simply decorative, such images are now scrutinised as among the most artistically complex visual documents of European imperial history and have become highly prized by museum collections seeking to represent the transatlantic cultures of the eighteenth century, whether from a British, Caribbean or Latin American perspective.
 Brunias’s own, complicated identity – as an Italian artist who worked in Britain and in the mainly French-speaking British West Indies – may have further enhanced his reputation in such contexts, serving to represent the fluidity and interconnectedness of the Atlantic world in the eighteenth century.28 There are now groups of works and important individual paintings of West Indian subjects by Brunias in the Yale Center for British Art (Mellon Collection); Herbert F. Johnson Museum of Art, Cornell University; Peabody Museum of Archaeology and Ethnology, Harvard University; the National Gallery of Jamaica, Kingston; The Art Institute of Chicago; and the Brooklyn Museum of Art.
 There is also a group of works at the Museo Thyssen-Bornemisza, Madrid (the Carmen Thyssen-Bornemisza Collection).
 However, the rise of Brunias’s works to this new level of visibility was not inevitable.
 Introducing her doctoral dissertation on the artist (2009), Bagneris discussed a memo of 1981 held by the Yale Center for British Art proposing the sale of their Brunias paintings, in part because ‘Brunias is not English and very, very minor’, with the author of the note concluding, ‘I do not think we ought to stub our toe over such an unimportant pebble’.29 As Bagneris notes, ‘Had the memo’s author been in possession of a crystal ball that could have predicted the striking turn that British Studies has taken in the roughly two and a half decades since he penned these words, I suspect that he would have either quit the field in disgust or argued vehemently in favor of the Brunias works’ importance to the Center’s collection … the history of slavery and colonialism that they illustrate are now considered integral to any study of British identity’.30

 The painting’s ownership history is incomplete.
 Brunias’s paintings are thought to have been commissioned or bought by British plantation owners and administrators in the West Indies, including Sir William Young; a group of eight West Indian scenes by Brunias was included in the sale of the collection of Young’s son in London in 1802 (although the descriptions of none of these matches the present painting).31 It may also be assumed that he continued to produce and sell paintings while in London in the late 1770s when the publication of his prints of Caribbean subjects would have promoted his reputation.32 He exhibited West Indian scenes at the Royal Academy in London in 1777 and 1779, although the titles of none of these match the painting under consideration here.33 The present painting may then have been painted in the West Indies before of after Brunias’s London sojourn of c.1777–83, or in London during those years.34 The identity of the first owner is not known.
 The wealthy Scottish–born businessman and former Conservative MP, Sir Harold Paton Mitchell, 1st Baronet (1900–83)35 is thought to have acquired it from the now-defunct Parker Gallery, London, in the 1960s or 1970s.36 Mitchell had extensive property and investments in the Caribbean and was ‘a recognised authority on Caribbean matters’, who held academic posts.37 He purchased and moved to Marshall's Island, Bermuda after the Second World War and built a house on the island, where died in 1983.
 The painting remained with the family after his death, and entered the London art market in 2012.